qsliu2017/gitlab-runner/docs/install/windows.md

 a *Remove-Item2* method which supports long paths.
 GitLab Runner will detect it if it is available and automatically make use of it.

-### I can't run Windows BASH scripts; I'm getting `The system cannot find the batch label specified - buildscript`
+### I can't run Windows batch scripts; I'm getting `The system cannot find the batch label specified - buildscript`

 You need to prepend `call` to your Batch file line in `.gitlab-ci.yml` so that it looks like `call C:\path\to\test.bat`.
 Here is a more complete example: